 About the role: English at Mascalls is a thriving, dynamic and forward thinking department.
 Student centred, we pride ourselves on strong leadership, excellent outcomes and high expectations of all.
-Having successfully navigated the recent changes to specifications, our curriculum from Year 7 is rigorous, engaging and structured to build, interleave and consolidate the skills needed to prepare students for success at GCSE and for life!
-We have the opportunity for a teacher to join us in September 2019 and deliver this subject as part of a collaborative team.
+Having successfully navigated the recent changes to specifications, our curriculum from Year 7 is rigorous, engaging and structured to build, interleave and consolidate the skills needed to prepare students for success at GCSE and for life.

+We now have a vacancy for a Teacher of English to join our team from September 2019, on a maternity cover basis.
+We can be flexible regarding a full-time or part-time arrangement to suit the successful candidate's preference.
 For the right candidate, there is the opportunity to teach at all three Key Stages.
+Please click here to view the Job Description which is in-line with the National Teaching Standards.
 Here is an overview of what we offer our students at Mascalls Academy;

 At Key Stage 3, we offer: